ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the `psk_identity` parameter in the DTLS PSK handshake may be used instead of uploading the token prior to the handshake.

+As recommended in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}, this specification uses CBOR web tokens to convey claims within an access token issued by the server.
+While other formats could be used as well these are out of scope for this document.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",